 While the world continues to get more and more high tech, there are some who are not fans of this.
-Despite the world going this direction for centuries, there are still some who freaked out about new technology in their time.
+Despite the world going in this direction for centuries, there are still some who freaked out about new technology in their time.
 These people went on to speak out heavily against certain technology.
 Most of it did not age well.
 In fact, major magazines, newspapers, and public figures came out against multiple forms of technology.
 Even some national lawmakers were involved in this craziness.
-Some even managed to change how the technology sold and used for a certain period of time.
+Some even managed to change how the technology was sold and used for a certain period of time.
 To understand the technology freakout, look no further than how the world of Comicbooks changed.